Lindsey-Maag/Pyber_Analysis/README.md

 # Pyber Ride-Sharing Analysis

 ## Overview
 The purpose of this analysis is twofold.
 First, to create a table of Pyber's ride-sharing data summarizing total rides, drivers and fares based on city type.
-Second, to create a graph shoing the total weekly fares for each city type.
+Second, to create a graph showing the total weekly fares for each city type.

 ## Results